szepeviktor/byte-level-care/README.md

 -   Run production environments without human intervention
 -   Be conservative with software versions when upgrading

-See [Special infrastructure for web applications][href-infrastructure]
+See [Special infrastructure for web applications][href-infrastructure] this.

 ## Support my work